- What is Explorers?

 While the care of patients takes place in hospital buildings with state-of-the-art equipment, it is a large number of hospital staff that provides the care, keep the buildings running and operate the equipment.
 CAMC's well-trained physicians, nurses, allied health professionals and support staff offer thousands of families convenient access to quality health care.

 Charleston Area Medical Center is the flagship of the CAMC Health System.
-A non-profit, regional referral center with approximately 838 beds and 5,000 employees, CAMC has a distinct commitment to the people of southern West Virginia.
-View a snapshot of CAMC
+A non-profit, regional referral center with approximately 908 beds and 7,000 employees, CAMC has a distinct commitment to the people of southern West Virginia.

 Medical Explorers has been a wonderful experience for me.
 If I could change one thing about my experience, it would be that I had joined the program earlier in my high school career.
 Medical Explorers has not only given me opportunities to hear fascinating lectures from physicians and hospital staff, it has helped corroborate my desire to enter a career in the medical field.
 I cannot thank Mrs. Roquet enough for coordinating this great program.
 It is encouraging to see the passion she has to help students like me explore the medical field.
 I am always excited to be a part of the next meeting because our meetings are interesting and informative.
 I have greatly enjoyed our speakers who are always eager to answer questions and educate us about their field.
 My favorite presentation was given by Dr. Brown.
 She shared her training experience in the emergency room setting, as well as some fascinating hands on materials.
 Medical Explorers has had a great impact on my life.
 By seeing inside the medical field, I have developed more of a passion for helping people.
 It is an experience that will stay with me the rest of my life.